Sri174/LMS_Report_Generator/README.md

-# LMS Report Generator
+# 📊 LMS Report Generator

-A robust Python-based application designed to automate the generation of comprehensive reports for Learning Management Systems (LMS).
-This tool efficiently processes data from Excel files, performs necessary calculations, and manages database interactions to produce accurate and insightful reports.
+A complete report generation system for Learning Management Systems (LMS), built with Python, Streamlit, and SQLite.
+It enables uploading, parsing, validating, and processing LMS data from Excel sheets, applying specific calculation rules, and generating comprehensive, payroll-ready reports.

-## Features
+## ✨ Features

-*   **Excel Data Processing:** Seamlessly reads and processes data from various Excel file formats.
+*   **📤 Upload LMS Data Files (Excel):** Easily upload attendance and other relevant data in Excel format.
+*   **⚙️ Parse Data into SQLite:** Efficiently parses uploaded data and stores it in a structured SQLite database for processing.
-*   **Automated Calculations:** Executes complex calculations based on the processed data to derive key metrics.
+*   **✅ Automated Calculations:** Applies complex business logic and calculations to generate accurate metrics and insights.
-*   **Database Management:** Manages data storage and retrieval, ensuring data integrity and accessibility.
-*   **Customizable Report Generation:** Generates detailed and customizable reports tailored to LMS requirements.
+*   **📋 Customizable Report Generation:** Generates detailed and customizable reports tailored to specific LMS requirements.
-*   **Modular Design:** Built with a modular structure for easy maintenance and scalability.
+*   **📊 Reports:**
+    *   Attendance summary per employee
+    *   Detailed month-wise breakdown
+    *   Export to CSV for further analysis or payroll integration.
+*   **🖥 Streamlit Frontend:** Provides an intuitive and modern user interface for seamless interaction.
+*   **🗄 SQLite Database Backend:** Utilizes a robust SQLite database for efficient storage and retrieval of employee and attendance tracking data.

+## 🚀 Tech Stack

+*   **Frontend:** Streamlit
+*   **Backend:** Python 3.x (based on `requirements.txt`, likely 3.11+)
+*   **Database:** SQLite
+*   **Data Processing:** Pandas, Openpyxl, XlsxWriter

-## Installation
+## 📦 Installation

 To get a local copy up and running, follow these simple steps.